-The Providers point out that the court also held that, even if the statute had been ambiguous, "the Secretary's conclusion that M+C patients remain 'entitled to benefits under [Medicare] part A' directly conflicts with her interpretation of identical language elsewhere in the Medicare statute."
-Id. at 93.
+Fourth, the Providers contend that the Secretary's interpretation of the phrase "entitled to benefits under part A" impermissibly conflicts with the Secretary's interpretation of that same phrase used in the same context in the next subparagraph of the statute.
 The Secretary has interpreted this phrase, for purposes of 42 U.S.C. § 1395ww(d)(5)(G), to mean that an individual's entitlement to benefits under part A ceases when the individual has exhausted his or her right to have payments made under part A. See 55 Fed.
 Reg.
 35990, 35996 (Sept.
 4, 1990) ("Entitlement to payment under part A ceases after the beneficiary has used 90 days in a benefit period and has either exhausted the lifetime reserve days or elected not to use available lifetime reserve days.").
-Therefore, "[w]ere the Secretary's prior interpretation applied to the Medicare DSH provision at issue here, the Hospital's M+C patient days would be included in the numerator of the Medicaid fraction, as such patients are 'no longer entitled to payment under [Medicare] part A." Northeast, 699 F.Supp.2d 94.
+The Providers argue that the Secretary's failure to provide any explanation for her inconsistent interpretation of this statutory phrase used in adjacent provisions of the Medicare statute is arbitrary and capricious.
+See Northeast Hosp., 699 F.Supp.2d at 94-95.